 #5 Enhance Your Walking Routine

 Adding some flavor to your walks makes them even more fun, which makes you more likely to keep taking them.
-We love jamming out to our favorite tunes, listening to a podcast or audiobook, or even asking a friend to join our walks.
-You’ll be shocked how fast the time flies when you’re having a blast!

-Try This Walking For Fitness Home Workout
+Try These Walking For Fitness Home Workouts

 What happens if you can’t get outside for your walk?
 No stress!
 Simply press play on our favorite 17-minute home Walking Fitness routine with FitOn trainer Bree Koegel.
 You’ll end up walking a whole mile to high-energy music that will put a pep in your step (literally).